-A hot meal is preferred, but the band will appreciate any well-balanced, nutritious meal you can provide.
-Please do avoid pizza or fast food – a healthy balanced meal will help sustain your band’s energy as they entertain you and your guests!
+A hot meal is strongly preferred, but your band will appreciate any well-balanced, nutritious meal you can provide.
+Please avoid pizza or fast food – a well balanced meal will help sustain your band’s energy as they entertain you and your guests!

-The band cannot make advance recordings of first dance requests due to their busy performance schedule, personal obligations, and the costs involved with recording studios.
+The band cannot make advance recordings of first dance requests due to their busy performance schedule, personal obligations, and especially the costs involved with recording studios.
 Rest assured that our musicians are incredibly skilled, and they'll do their best to replicate the song as closely as possible.

 If your wedding date approaches and you're still concerned, please know that your band can always play the original version of the song through their speakers.
 Many couples prefer this option for choreographed dances.

 This shouldn’t be a problem if he or she only needs to use a microphone or two.
 This presents more of an issue if they need to plug in an instrument or do anything that requires reconfiguring equipment on stage, however it is possible in many cases.
 You'll be able to discuss this in more detail with your bandleader when we put you in touch 45 days prior to your event.

 For a 4-hour event, your band will need a minimum of 45 minutes of total break time.
 This is most often accomplished with two 20-25 minute breaks.
 Your band will work with you to make sure they take their breaks at ideal times so the flow of your event isn't disturbed, provided no performance set is longer than 90 minutes.
 If you are planning a wedding, many activities during your reception create natural pauses in the band's performance like announcements and introductions, speeches and toasts, cake cutting, etc. Breaks are commonly scheduled to coincide with these activities so the focus can remain on these special moments.
 Also, it's important to keep in mind that the band will play recorded music when they're not on stage so there will not be any extended periods of silence.